nishantparihar/JobsDataInsightPlatform/readme.md

 ```
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any inquiries, please contact the repository owner.
+For any questions or feedback, please contact [Nishant Singh Parihar](https://www.linkedin.com/in/nishant-singh-parihar-617b23169/).